-Truth: Your Ohio 529 college savings plan can be used nationwide for whatever school comes after high school for your child–whether for an associate, bachelor’s, graduate, professional, vocational degree, certificate program, or an apprenticeship.
-If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then you can make tax-free withdrawals to cover qualified expenses there.
+Truth: Your Ohio 529 college savings account can be used nationwide for whatever school comes after high school for your child–whether for an associate, bachelor’s, graduate, professional, vocational degree, certificate program, or an apprenticeship.
+If the institution of higher education has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then you can make tax-free withdrawals to cover qualified expenses there.

 What costs can a 529 plan cover?

 Truth: One of the great advantages of saving for college in a 529 plan are tax-free withdrawals for qualified higher education expenses.
-What makes an expense qualified?
-If the cost is required for enrollment or attendance at a post-secondary educational institute, then it will mostly like be considered a qualified higher education expense.
+If the cost is required for enrollment or attendance at a post-secondary educational institute, then it will mostly be a qualified higher education expense.
 For 529 accounts, they include:

-- Room and board during any academic period in which the 529 beneficiary is enrolled for at least half of the full-time academic workload according to the eligible education institution.
-Room and board costs can include rent for off-campus residency and groceries (non-taxable items), provided these costs are equal or less than the same room and board allowances from the accredited education institution;
+- Room and board during any academic period in which the 529 beneficiary with a half of the full-time academic workload according to the school.
+Room and board costs can include rent for off-campus residency and groceries (non-taxable items), provided these costs are equal or less than the same room and board allowances as the school;

 - Mandatory fees;

 - Computer equipment and related technology as well as internet services;

 - Books, supplies and equipment related to enrollment and class schedule;

 - Certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools.
 The apprenticeship must be registered with the Secretary of Labor’s National Apprenticeships Act;

 - Federal student loan payments.
 There is a $10,000 lifetime limit per 529 beneficiary.
 However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings; and